|Perl Monk, Perl Meditation|

-Perl Automateaching -- part 1: brainstormingby Discipulus (Abbot)
+Perl Automateaching -- part 1: brainstormingby Discipulus (Canon)

 I'm away from active perl coding since last june but I have this idea hunting me and, being forced to stay at home, as many others europeans, maybe is a good ocasion to start coding again on this.

 The main goal is to produce a module able to ask perl question and evaluate answers given by the user.
 The code provided by the user will not arrive on STDIN but instead I would opt to a document based approach: the user is provided with a file to edit and the possibility to submit it to be reviewed, multiple time if needed.